hnnguye5/task-manager-be/README.md

 `id:` epic id that is automatically generated.

-`epicIdentifier:` a unique identifier for the epic.
+`epicIdentifier:` a unique identifier for the Epic.

-`epicName:` name of the epic.
+`epicName:` name of the Epic.

-`startDate:` date for which the epic start.
+`startDate:` date for which the Epic start.

-`endDate:` date for which the epic end.
+`endDate:` date for which the Epic end.

-`createdOn:` date for which the epic is created.
+`createdOn:` date for which the Epic is created.

-`updatedOn:` date for which the epic is updated.
+`updatedOn:` date for which the Epic is updated.

-`epicCreator:` user who created the epic
+`epicCreator:` user who created the Epic

 **POST**

 `POST/api/epic`

-Updates an Epic using the Epic's id(generated).
+Update an Epic using the Epic's id.

 **GET**

 `GET/api/epic/all`

-Retrieves all Epic created by the epicCreator.
+Retrieve all Epic created by the epicCreator.

 `GET/api/epic/{epicIdentifier}`